IBMSpectrumComputing/lsf-plugins/pam_lsf/README.md

 Ensure that you pass both the correct LSF_SERVERDIR and LSF_ENVDIR to the PAM module else you will likely encounter problems.
 In any case, you should see messages in syslog every time a user attempts to login.

+## Community Contribution Requirements

+Community contributions to this repository must follow the [IBM Developer's Certificate of Origin (DCO)](https://github.com/IBMSpectrumComputing/platform-python-lsf-api/blob/master/IBMDCO.md) process and only through GitHub Pull Requests:

+ 1. Contributor proposes new code to community.

+ 2. Contributor signs off on contributions
+    (i.e. attachs the DCO to ensure contributor is either the code originator or has rights to publish.
+The template of the DCO is included in this package).

+ 3. IBM Spectrum LSF development reviews contribution to check for:
+    i)  Applicability and relevancy of functional content ii) Any obvious issues

+ 4. If accepted, posts contribution.
+If rejected, work goes back to contributor and is not merged.

+## Copyright

+(C) Copyright IBM Corporation 2016-2018

+U.S. Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.

+IBM(R), the IBM logo and ibm.com(R) are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
+Other product and service names might be trademarks of IBM or other companies.
+A current list of IBM trademarks is available on the Web at "Copyright and trademark information" at www.ibm.com/legal/copytrade.shtml.